NotQuiteHeroes/KnittingTranslator/README.md

 java knittingTranslator

 The full command line version of the Knitting Translator offers a three item menu.
-1. Offers the option to translate German term(s) into English.
+1. Offers the option to translate Non-English term(s) into English.
 2. Offers the ability to add a term to the dictionary.
 3. Offers the option to exit the program.
 Upon translating a text through option 1, the program will ask if the user wants to save the translation.
 If they enter "yes", the translation will be saved to a .txt file.
 ### Command Line Quick Access Version:
 ![alt text](https://github.com/NotQuiteHeroes/Resources/blob/master/ScreenShots/knittingTranslator2.JPG "GUI Version")